quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning/2rla_part22_Kernel-based_Fu.md

 ---

 #### Semi-Gradient TD(0)
-Background context: The text explains that semi-gradient TD(0) was first explored by Sutton as part of the linear TD(\(-\)) algorithm.
+Background context: The text explains that semi-gradient TD(0) was first explored by Sutton as part of the linear TD($-$) algorithm.
 This method uses a combination of on-policy and off-policy learning, making it suitable for function approximation.
 :p What is the term "semi-gradient" used to describe in this context?
 ??x
 The term "semi-gradient" describes bootstrapping methods that use gradient descent techniques but only update part of the weights based on the gradient.
 This approach combines on-policy and off-policy learning, making it particularly useful for function approximation.